Clayton-Toste/Clayton-Toste.github.io/projects.md

   <img src="../pipegame.png" width=500>
 </p>
 <p align=middle>
-Pipe Game is a small game made in unity for a one week game jam.
-Try to pipe the steam to the houses that need it before they blow up!
+Pipe Game is a small highscore-based game made in unity for a one week game jam.
+Try to pipe the steam to the houses that need it before they blow up.
+Pipe Game feature the unity particles system.
 </p>
 <p align=middle>
 <a href="https://github.com/Clayton-Toste/PipeGame">Github</a>